Fitness for Duty Assessments

 Clear, independent evaluations of a worker’s ability to perform their role safely

 When there are questions about an employee’s ability to return to work after injury or illness, LexiMed can arrange a Fitness for Duty assessment with an experienced medicolegal specialist.
-The assessment focuses on whether the employee is physically and/or psychologically fit to perform the inherent requirements of their role safely.
+The assessment focuses on whether the employee is physically or psychologically fit to perform the inherent requirements of their role safely, supporting a clear fitness for work assessment outcome.

 Understanding fitness for duty

 A Fitness for Duty assessment is a detailed medical evaluation of an employee’s ability to safely carry out the requirements of their role.
-The assessment considers all relevant aspects of health that may affect work capacity and is tailored to the specific demands of the position.
+The assessment considers all relevant aspects of health that may affect work capacity and is tailored to the specific demands of the position, forming a structured fit to work assessment.

-In practice, Fitness for Duty assessments are a key tool for managing employer duty of care, particularly in environments where safety risks are present.
+In practice, Fitness for Duty assessments are a key tool for managing employer duty of care, particularly in environments where safety risks are present and where a fit to work medical is required.

 When fitness for duty assessments may be required?